edm00se/dev-blog-book/_posts/2015-04-09-intro-to-servlets-on-notesin9.md

----
-layout: post
-type: post
-title: "A Video on Servlets"
-description: "an announcement and a couple random thoughts"
-category: self-promotion
-tags: [xpages, domino, java, servlets]
-modified: 2015-04-09
-comments: true
-share: true
----

 ### I'm on Notesin9!
-As a video counterpart to the my [series on servlets]({{ site.url }}/servlet-series/), my first submitted [Notesin9](//www.notesin9.com/2015/04/09/notesin9-173-getting-started-with-servlets/) video has gone live.
+As a video counterpart to the my [series on servlets]({{ book.site }}/servlet-series/), my first submitted [Notesin9](//www.notesin9.com/2015/04/09/notesin9-173-getting-started-with-servlets/) video has gone live.
 This serves my interests in two ways:

 1. it's an alternative to reading my (occasionally quite lengthy) blog posts; reading isn't for everyone
 2. it lets me give back to the same community that helped me not sink in my foray into Domino/XPages development